 You have many Macon truck accident attorneys to choose from, so you might be wondering what sets T. Madden & Associates apart.
 Our firm has years of experience helping injured victims just like you.
 We understand the federal and state trucking laws, and we aren’t afraid to take a case to trial.
 We have successfully resolved numerous truck accident claims, including a severe accident on Valentine’s Day involving a father and son.
 We initiated a case that ultimately led to our clients receiving more than 3.25 million dollars from the defendants.

 If you sustained injuries in a Georgia truck accident, don’t handle your claim alone.
 Let us fight for you.
 Contact our office today to schedule a consultation.

 Our experienced legal team also handles other types of injury cases:

 We offer free, no-obligation consultations, so you have nothing to lose by meeting with us.
-Let us show you how our semi-truck accident lawyers can help you pursue a personal injury claim for the maximum compensation possible.
+Let us show you how our Macon truck accident attorney can help you pursue a personal injury claim for the maximum compensation possible.